You have tried to build habits before.

 Identity is the belief about who you are.
 Behavior is the action that flows from the belief.
 Changing the behavior while the belief stays the same produces a temporary performance that collapses under pressure.
 Changing the belief first and then letting the behavior flow from it produces a pattern that runs automatically, because the behavior and the self-image are pointing in the same direction.

 The identity vs behavior distinction also explains why goal-based change is so fragile.
 Goals are outcomes ("lose 20 pounds").
 Identities are processes ("I am someone who trains consistently").
 Goals finish; identities continue.
 When the goal is hit, the behavior often stops because there was no identity sustaining it.
 When the identity holds, the behavior keeps producing outcomes indefinitely.
-(Related: Identity-Based Discipline.)
+Verplanken and Sui's 2019 paper in Frontiers in Psychology, titled "Habit and Identity," backs the frame: the more a habit is integrated with the sense of self, the more it persists.

-Identity-based habits work by running a two-step loop: the self-image generates the behavior, and the behavior generates evidence that reinforces the self-image.
-Once the loop is stable, the habit is no longer a decision you have to make each day.
+An identity shift makes habits stick by running a two-step loop: the self-image generates the behavior, and the behavior generates evidence that reinforces the self-image.
+Once the loop is stable, the habit stops being a daily decision.
 It is an expression of who you already are.
-Skipping the workout becomes uncomfortable, not because of guilt, but because skipping contradicts the self-concept the reps have established.
+Skipping starts to feel wrong, because it contradicts the self-concept the reps have established.

 The mechanism is evidence accumulation.
 Every workout is a small piece of data your brain files under "I am someone who trains."
 Early in the process, the file is thin and the evidence is easy to dismiss.
 The old identity ("I am not really an athletic person") still wins most debates.
 Over 30, 60, 90 days of consistent action, the file thickens.
+How long until it tips?
+Lally's data says 66 days on average, with a range of 18 to 254 days depending on the person and the habit.
+The 21-day rule is a myth.
 At some point, the evidence tips the balance and the self-image updates.
 After that, the habit runs almost without effort.

-Wendy Wood and David Neal's 2007 paper "A New Look at Habits and the Habit-Goal Interface" in Psychological Review documented that automatic habits draw from different cognitive systems than goal-directed behavior.
+Wendy Wood and David Neal's 2007 paper "A New Look at Habits and the Habit-Goal Interface" in Psychological Review, one of the most cited results in habit formation psychology, documented that automatic habits draw from different cognitive systems than goal-directed behavior.
 Automatic habits are cued by context, not maintained by motivation.
-Identity-based habit formation accelerates this automaticity by making the context (the self-concept itself) the trigger for the behavior.
+An earlier diary study by Wood, Quinn and Kashy (2002, Journal of Personality and Social Psychology) put a number on the autopilot: roughly 43 percent of everyday actions happen almost daily in the same context, usually while people are thinking about something else.
+The identity shift accelerates this automaticity by making the context (the self-concept itself) the trigger for the behavior.
 (Related: How to Build Your Identity.)

-Chapter IVWhat's the smallest way to start an identity shift?
+Chapter VWhat's the smallest way to start an identity shift?

 The smallest way to start an identity shift is with an action so small you cannot fail, repeated daily until automatic.
 Two pushups, not a workout.
 One page, not a chapter.
 One minute of meditation, not thirty.
 The size is not the point.
 The repetition is, because each rep is a vote for the new identity.

-BJ Fogg's Stanford research on Tiny Habits documented that minimum-viable behaviors have dramatically higher adherence rates than ambitious ones, precisely because they remove the internal argument.
+BJ Fogg's Stanford research on Tiny Habits, another pillar of habit formation psychology, documented that minimum-viable behaviors have dramatically higher adherence rates than ambitious ones, precisely because they remove the internal argument.
 You cannot convince yourself that two pushups are too hard.
 The behavior is too small to refuse.
-The identity claim ("I am someone who trains") accumulates evidence quietly while the old identity has nothing worth objecting to.
+In Tiny Habits (2019), Fogg is blunt about what wires the rep in: "Emotions create habits.
+Not repetition.
+Not frequency.
+Not fairy dust.
+Emotions."
+So celebrate the two pushups the moment they end.
+The good feeling does the wiring, and the identity claim ("I am someone who trains") accumulates evidence quietly while the old identity has nothing worth objecting to.

-The practical sequence is: pick the identity, find the tiniest rep, attach it to an existing trigger, do not miss twice in a row.
+Identity shift habits run on a simple sequence: pick the identity, find the tiniest rep, attach it to an existing trigger, and when life interrupts, never miss twice (the recovery rule is unpacked in Identity-Based Discipline).
+Peter Gollwitzer gave the trigger step a format he calls an implementation intention: "when situation X arises, I will do Y." His 2006 meta-analysis with Sheeran pooled 94 studies and found a medium-to-large effect on goal attainment from that one move.
 After three to four weeks, the behavior feels less forced.
 After eight to twelve weeks, it feels like you.
 That is when you add slightly more, slowly, without triggering the internal alarm that would reject a bigger jump as "not who I am."
 (Related: The Compound Effect of Daily Discipline.)

-Chapter VWhy does the old identity fight back so hard?
+Chapter VIWhy does the old identity fight back so hard?

 The old identity fights back because it has been running your life for years and does not want to die.
 It has accumulated thousands of pieces of evidence for its continued existence (every skipped workout, every procrastinated task, every small confirmation of the old story).
 Those evidence piles produce real inertia.
 New identity work does not feel like evolution to the old self.
 It feels like threat.